afqueiruga/neural_continuum/Arrays to Signals.md

 ## Why?

-What bothers me the most about deep learning today is the lack of convergence proofs.
+Something that bothers me about deep learning today is the lack of convergence behavior.
 If you throw more parameters at a problem, there is no guarantee that it will do better than the smaller model.
+Non-convexity and non-uniqueness of problems will certainly make formal convergence proofs a challenge.
+Maybe we can change the problem slightly to give better behavior.

 How do we compare two incrementally different model architectures?
+If we have one network that was trained, what's an equivalent network with one more parameter in width or depth?
+I think this is necessary to show a smooth path.
 ![network refinement](img/refinement.png)
+Instead of looking for a specific network, let's posit that we're looking for another more abstract object with various representations on our computer.
+If we can describe a continuous analogue, we can then define a way to slowly increase or decrease the number of parameters describing the network.

 ## Arrays to Signals

 The basic element of a neural network calculation is the array of activations.
-(I'll be saying "Array" instead of "Tensor".)
-Let $N_l$ denote the width of this layer $l$.
-At each layer, there is an $N_l$ array of hidden values
+Let $N_w$ denote the width of this layer $d$.
+At each layer, there is an $N_w$ array of hidden values
 $$
-\mathbf{h}^l=\{h_1,h_2,...h_N\}
+\mathbf{h}^d=\{h_1,h_2,...h_N\}
 $$
 In convolutional networks, sometimes these arrays are 2D, 3D, or higher carrying some sort of spatio-temporal-channel meaning.
-Then, $\mathbf{h}$ has multiple indices in a grid layout, which can be indexed as $h^l_{ijkc}$ for a four dimensional example with $N_x\times N_y \times N_z \times N_c$ dimension.
+Then, $\mathbf{h}$ has multiple indices in a grid layout, which can be indexed as $h^d_{ijkc}$ for a four dimensional example with $N_x\times N_y \times N_z \times N_c$ dimension.

 Consider now a one dimensional function that maps from some nominal domain onto the reals
 $$